jundalisay/spblist/content/en/research/mohammad/quran/sura-020b.md

 72. They said, “We will not prefer you to the proofs that have come to us, and Him who created us.
 So issue whatever judgment you wish to issue.
 You can only rule in this lowly life.

 73. We have believed in our Lord, so that He may forgive us our sins, and the magic you have compelled us to practice.
-Allah is Better, and more Lasting.”
+Enki is Better, and more Lasting.”

 74. Whoever comes to his Lord guilty, for him is Hell, where he neither dies nor lives.